 The Bonds are direct and general obligations of the State.
-Under the Wisconsin Constitution the full faith, credit, and taxing power of the State are pledged to the payment of principal of and interest on general obligations, and the Legislature is required to provide for such payment by appropriation.
+The Wisconsin Constitution pledges the full faith, credit, and taxing power of the State to make principal and interest payments on general obligations, and requires the Legislature to provide for their payment by appropriation.
 The Wisconsin Statutes establish, as security for the payment of all debt service on general obligations, a first charge upon all revenues of the State.
-In addition, a sufficient amount of those revenues is irrevocably appropriated for the payment of the principal of, and interest on, general obligations, so no subsequent legislative action is required to release such revenues.
-The Bonds are secured equally with all other outstanding general obligations issued by the State.
+Further, a sufficient amount of those revenues is irrevocably appropriated for the payment of the principal of, and interest on, general obligations, so that no subsequent legislative action is required to release such revenues.
+The Bonds are secured on parity with all other outstanding general obligations issued by the State.